-White Wolf Campground will require reservations for the 2022 season.
-No first come, first serve camping is possible.
+White Wolf Campground has closed for the 2022 season.
 The campground typically opens mid-July and closes mid to late September, depending on the opening of the Tioga Road and related seasonal facility and road work.

 White Wolf Campground is located off the Tioga Road between Tuolumne Meadows and Crane Flat, approximately an hour from Yosemite Valley at 8,000 feet (2,400 m).
 The campground is tucked into the forest about a mile from Tioga Road near White Wolf Lodge.
 Trailheads nearby lead to Lukens and Harden Lakes and the area is popular for those accessing other wilderness destinations.
 Minimal services may be available at White Wolf Lodge (if open).
 There are no other visitor services close to the campground.

 Seasonal facilities include potable water, flush toilets, trash/recycling collection, food storage lockers, fire rings, picnic tables, staff/host on-site, and an amphitheater.

 Wood and charcoal fires are permitted when the campground is in open.

 There is no cell phone reception, no internet connectivity, no camp store, no ice or firewood for sale, no laundry facilities, no dump station and no showers.

 You are responsible for reading the site alerts and booking a site that will accommodate your equipment.
 For 2022, staying at White Wolf Campground requires a reservation; NO exceptions and NO first come, first serve sites are available.